Tempo Modulation Calculator

 What is tempo modulation?

-Tempo modulation — sometimes called metric modulation — is the technique of shifting tempo by reinterpreting a sub-division.
-If an eighth-note triplet in the old tempo becomes the new quarter note, the tempo changes exactly by a 3:2 ratio; a dotted quarter becoming the new quarter gives you 2:3.
-Every practical modulation is a rational ratio between two note values, and those ratios compose.
+Tempo modulation, sometimes called metric modulation, shifts the tempo by reinterpreting a subdivision of the pulse.
+Turn a quarter-note triplet into the new quarter note and the tempo changes by exactly 3:2; let a dotted quarter become the new quarter and you get 2:3.
+Every practical modulation is a rational ratio between two note values, and those ratios can be combined.

 What the calculator does

-Enter a source BPM and the calculator builds the full matrix of resulting tempos you can reach in a single pivot.
-Rows are the target note value (what the new quarter note becomes); columns are the source note value (what that pulse used to be).
-Each cell shows the resulting BPM, flags integer matches within tolerance, and marks tempos that fall outside practical range.
+Enter a starting tempo, and Calcophony builds the complete matrix of tempos you can reach in a single pivot.
+Rows show the target note value (what the new beat becomes); columns show the source note value (what that pulse used to be).
+Each cell reports the resulting BPM, flags close integer matches, and dims tempos that fall outside a practical performing range.

 Inputs